CartoDB/CartoDB-SQL-API/docs/guides/02-authentication.md

 ## Authentication

 For all access to private tables, and for write access to public tables, CARTO enforces secure API access that requires you to authorize your queries.
-In order to authorize queries, you can use an API Key or a Consumer Key.
+In order to authorize queries, you need to use an API Key.

 ### API Key